yuanqing/create-figma-plugin/docs/plugin-basics.md

 Within this main context:

 1. Our JavaScript code can access and manipulate the contents of the Figma document via the [Figma plugin API](https://figma.com/plugin-docs/api/api-overview/).
 The plugin API is made available on the [`figma`](https://figma.com/plugin-docs/api/figma/) global object.
 2. Our JavaScript code can only access a subset of the standard browser JavaScript API.
-Most notably, this subset *excludes* both the [DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model) as well as APIs such as [Fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API).
+Most notably, this subset *excludes* both the DOM as well as APIs such as `fetch`.

 ### UI context